IBM/powervm-tang-server-automation/README.md

 ## Download the Automation Code

-You'll need to use git to clone the deployment code when working off the master branch
+You'll need to use git to clone the deployment code when working off the main branch

 ```
 $ git clone https://github.com/ibm/powervm-tang-server-automation